rochabr/rochabr.github.io/_posts/2016-03-01-nine-and-a-half-months-with-xamarin.markdown

 -	C# is a powerful and easy language.
 -	Xamarin university is REALLY good.
 I can't say this enough.
 It's probably one of the best online classes I've ever seen in my life.
 -	Xamarin is perfect for quick mockups and tiny MVPs, where you are not trying to make things very pretty, but trying to give an idea of how your app you behave in Android and iOS.

+At the end, all I can say is: I really miss objective-c.
+I miss the challenges, the community and feeling excited about upcoming things.

 [pop-url]: https://github.com/facebook/pop